Olenjan/ItemGenerator/Definitions.md

 	Physics			- What Everything is governed by

 	//L1 - Fundamental layer
-	Property 		- Everything that qualifies
+	Property 		- Everything that describes
 	Environment 	- Everything that is there						- Environments are fundamental, exists, have properties Character 		- Everything that are doing						- Characters are fundamental, exist, have properties Item 			- Everything that is had						- Items are fundamental, exist, have properties Action 			- Everything that is done						- Actions are fundamental, they happen, have properties

-        // Rename Property:
-        Numerical - Quantitative
-	State/Category - Quantitative

 ## Gameplay layers

 	### Fundamental layer
-		Fundamental	- A single instance of either the "Environment", a "Character", an "Action" or an "Item" Property 	- A numeric value or a flag that qualifies one aspect of a certain type of 'Fundamental' Environment - A specific instantiation of an 'Area' using one selected 'Layout' and 'Tileset' from its possible sets Character 	- An 'Actor' controlled by a 'Player' or an 'AI' Item 		- An 'Object' that can owned by a 'Character'
+		Fundamental	- A single instance of either the "Environment", a "Character", an "Action" or an "Item" Property 	- A concept that describes one measurable aspect of a certain type of 'Fundamental' Environment - A specific instantiation of an 'Area' using one selected 'Layout' and 'Tileset' from its possible sets Character 	- An 'Actor' controlled by a 'Player' or an 'AI' Item 		- An 'Object' that can owned by a 'Character'